WrittenGames/LdapBundle/README.md

 directory.
 In those cases you need to put a bit of configuration into your project's config.yml.

-### Example configuration

-This example specifies one directory with master and fallback servers.
+This example configuration specifies one directory with master and fallback servers.
 If you name your directory `default`, like in this example, you can omit the `default_directory` option (because `default` is its default value).

 ```
 wg_ldap: